mhollander/Expungement-Generator/README.md

 The vast majority of the program is written in PHP and has been tested on PHP 5.5.12.
 It uses a mysql database (tested on 5.6).

-There are two external dependencies, one of which is bundled with this code in git.
+There are three  external dependencies, one of which is bundled with this code in git.
 * PHPWORD (https://github.com/PHPOffice/PHPWord) - a library that allows you to make template DOCX files and then use PHP to modify variables within the templates and generate DOCX files.
 I use version .12.
 I had to modify a line of code in TemplateProcessor.php to allow for multiline edits: in setValueForParts, I added $replace = preg_replace('~\R~u', '</w:t><w:br/><w:t>', $replace); just after the line that sets UTF8 encoding.
 The modified TemplateProcessor.php file is in this repository.
 You can replace the one in PHPWord

 * pdftotext - This is available on both windows and linux systems.
 On windows, I use 3.03.
 On linux I use .
 It is important to use these versions even though they may not be the most up to date.
 There was a time when I updated pdftotext on my linux machine and the EG broke.
 It seems that different versions of this program parse complex pdfs differently.

+* casperscraping - https://bitbucket.org/account/signin/?next=/nate_vogel/casperscraping - admitedly a bad name.
+This is a library that uses casper to programatically scrape CPCMS.
+CPCMS is a very javascript heavy website and was impossible to scrape without casper.

 You can install the template database using database.sql as the structure.